dramitrajbhoj/3DFaceShape_NO/README.md

 The files within this repository can be used with the tool box developed by Harold Matthews (harry.matthews@kuleuven.be) and by modifying the script provided in this repositiory.
 (https://github.com/harrymatthews50/3DGrowthCurves)

-Please feel free to email us for collaborations and to do not forget to cite us in your research.
+Please feel free to email us for collaborations and kindly cite us in your research work.